jeremycohoe/cisco-ios-xe-programmability-lab/README.md

 # Module 2 - Introduction to Python
 #### [https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-2-python](https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-2-python)

+This introduction to Python provides a high level overview of basics of the Python programming language.
+Concepts like variables, math, loops, and virtual envrionments and covered.
+Python can be used for Network Automation use cases so it is important to understand some of these concepts for later modules.

 # Module 3 - NETCONF + YANG
 #### [https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-3-neconf-yang](https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-3-neconf-yang)

+The NETCONF + YANG module is an introduction to the NETCONF API as well as the YANG data models that are available within IOS XE.
+YANGSuite is the GUI tool used to work with the NETCONF API as well as load the YANG data models for visual representation and to get a better understanding of the module metadata items.
+With YANGSuite the XML RPC payload is generated and then sent to IOS XE, and the reply payload with the requested operational or config data is displayed.

 # Module 5 - gRPC Network Management Interface (gNMI)
 #### [https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi](https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi)

+This lab module covers the gRPC Network Management Interface (gNMI) that enables device programmability. gNMI supports Model Driven Telemetry which is covered in the MDT module.
+An overview of the API interface is provided before reviewing the configuration and implmetation details, specifically the TLS certification generation and installation into IOS XE.
+The gNMI API is used in both secure and insecure server modes which provides the most flexibility in the lab envrionment.
+The YANGSuite and gnmi_cli tooling is available to easily interact with the API and some examples for retreiving operational and configuration data is provided.

 # Module 6 - Model Driven Telemetry
 #### [https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt](https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt)

+The Model Driven Telemetry module contains an overview of the various telemetry interfaces available on IOS XE as well as the YANG data models that are available.
+CLI tooling and examples for NETCONF and gNMI is provided which enables base functionality and validation of the model driven telemetry interfaces.
+Once the basics of the interfaces are understood then the Telegraf, InfluxDB, and Grafana tooling is used for visual representation of the telemetry data.
+This solution is packaged into a Docker container where the configurations, dashboards, and sample data is avilable for viewing.

 # Module 8 - Ansible CLI and NETCONF Automation